 If a deferral is required for medical reasons, military deployment, church service, or other selected reasons prior to any Boise State attendance, a deferral request to hold those funds is also required.
 The letter must include when the student plans to return to Boise State and the reason for the deferment request.
 Our general policy is that scholarships can be held for up to two academic years and approval is dependent on the availability of remaining scholarship funds.
 Enrollment at another College or University during the deferment period will result in an automatic cancellation of the scholarship.
 The letter should be submitted to the Financial Aid and Scholarships Office in the Administration Building Room 113 or by email email@example.com.

-Most Boise State scholarships require undergraduate students to be enrolled in at least 12 credits.
-Scholarships will disburse as long as they meet all of the requirements for the award and are enrolled in at least 12 credits.
+Most Boise State scholarships require undergraduate students to be enrolled in at least 12 credits and 9 credits for graduate students.
+Scholarships will disburse as long as they meet all of the requirements for the award and are enrolled in at least 12 credits/9 credits.
 Students must also remain enrolled in at least 12 credits.
 On 10th day of each semester the Financial Aid and Scholarships Office will check the number of credits in which scholarship recipients are enrolled.
-If a student has dropped enrollment below the 12 credit requirement, the scholarship will be canceled.
+If a student has dropped enrollment below the credit requirement, the scholarship will be canceled.

 If a student completely withdraws from Boise State University prior to the 10th day of the semester, any Boise State scholarships will be canceled from the students account.
 If the student received a refund that included the scholarships, the student will be required to pay that refund back to Boise State.